kathyCommits/BRE-Prototype/README.md

 - Add, edit, and delete rule blocks
 - Real-time rule table rendering
 - JSON-based structure
-- Works fully on the client-side
+- No need to go into the JSON to edit/add/delete rules
+- Filter-by-Category dropdown button

 ## How to Run